IzK666/OC-Passwords/README.md

 Changes from original add-on:
 * Includes a search function.
 Clicking on the url, open the link in a new tab.
-* Ability to copy into clipboard users and passwords.
-After 10 seconds, clipboard replaced with a blank space: ' '
+* Ability to copy into clipboard both, users and passwords.
+After 10 seconds, clipboard is cleared.
+On firefox, is replaced with a blank space: ' '.
-* Command Ctrl+Shift+F to open it.
+* Shortcut Ctrl+Shift+F to open the interface.

 To do:
 * Option to create and/or update passwords.

+Changelog:

+1.81
+	Added button to logout
+	Added option to logout after user defined idle time (popup not used)

+1.80
+	Remove search after a link is open

+1.79
+	Reset icon to grey when browser starts